 The south rift valley is a truly wild piece of Africa.
 It is hot, dry and dusty, dotted with Acacias and the wall of the rift valley is an ever-present backdrop.
 The Maasai not only live in this wild rugged countryside but they subsist here without growing crops and living among Africa's wild beasts.
 The Maasai herdsman are therefore shepherds of biblical proportions.
 Each day they have the huge responsibility of taking their family's cattle out grazing and to be watered.
 Armed physically with only spears, they are responsible for their family's wealth.
 Lions are on the prowl and the herdsman are on the watch.
 This afternoon, we join the Maasai herdsman and we help them ferry their cattle back to their bomas at dusk.
 Walking behind a herd of Maasai cows, listening to their bells and watching the dust that they kick up, you will experience Africa the way the Maasai do.
 Our herdsman will have their spears close at hand but this afternoon, you will come to realize that their true weapon is the knowledge of not only their land but the wisdom that has been passed down to them by their forefathers.
 You will gain firsthand experience as to just what incredible pastoralists the Maasai really are.
 Walking on the dusty floor of this ancient land, you will feel truly alive and photographing back-lit scenes of Maasai herdsman and their cattle in clouds of dust will invigorate you photographically.

 A safari drive on your last morning will see you ending at the airstrip, where a 30 minute charter flight will take you back to Nairobi for your onward travels home, with transfers already prearranged.
 Arriving back home and processing your photographs, you will relive the incredible experience.
-You will cherish that not only did you experience the true wildlife mecca of Africa and the 'greatest wildlife show on earth' whilst in the Masai Mara, but you also experienced 'real Africa' when in the rift valley, which very few people get to do.
+You will cherish having experienced 'real Africa', which very few people get to do.

 Your Guide and hosts:

-Greg and Claire du Toit are your guides and hosts for this safari.
+Greg and Claire du Toit are your guides and hosts for Great Rift Valley safari.
+If you book any of the 6 exciting safari extensions listed above, Greg will be your guide as Claire has a day job to get back to.
 Greg is a professional wildlife photographer who, together with his wife Claire, spent two years living in the south rift valley of Kenya.
 During this time he photographed around one waterhole in particular where his mission was to capture images of free-ranging lion on camera.
 It took him 16 months to do, and leaving Claire to run the camp it was all worth it in the end, as the image he finally captured, was used by the National Geographic Society to promote his 'Authentic Africa' exhibit in Singapore many years later.
 His waterhole story appeared in the BBC Wildlife Magazine and his time spent in the south rift clinched a cover story in the Africa Geographic Magazine titled 'Living on the Edge'.
 He was interviewed by the BBC World Service about how he sat submerged in the water for over 270 hours to get his shot and both Greg and Claire appeared on live NBC television where Claire was more the focus, as the TV host wanted to know how she herself survived the project and stays married to such a mad photographer?
-Greg has been following and photographing the great migration for the last 15 consecutive years now and his image titled 'Crossing Frenzy' depicting a wildebeest migration crossing won a Gerald Durrell Endangered Wildlife Award in the Wildlife Photographer of the Year competition back in 2009.
+Greg has been following and photographing the great migration for the last 14 consecutive years now and his image titled 'Crossing Frenzy' depicting a wildebeest migration crossing won a Gerald Durrell Endangered Wildlife Award in the Wildlife Photographer of the Year competition back in 2009.
 Greg and Claire will host you on this safari as you explore 'real Africa' and take in the sights of what has been dubbed 'the greatest wildlife show on earth'.
 For guest reviews click here...

 'Safari' is a Swahili word for 'journey'.
 I now invite you to journey with me...